Heatmap

 Show how far visitors scroll down the page before leaving.
 Reveals:

-• Optimal page length for your specific audience
+- Optimal page length for your specific audience and page type

-If 80% of visitors never see your pricing section, moving it higher on the page is a high-priority test hypothesis.
+Key insight: If 70% of visitors stop scrolling before reaching your pricing section, moving it higher is a high-confidence test hypothesis that requires no additional research.

 Move Maps (Hover Maps)

 Show where visitors move their mouse cursor on desktop.
-Eye-tracking research confirms that mouse movement correlates with eye movement — where the cursor goes, the eyes tend to follow.
+Eye-tracking research (Guo & Agichtein, 2010) confirms that mouse movement correlates with eye movement at approximately 84–88% accuracy.

-Useful for identifying: which copy elements read carefully, which headlines are skipped, and where visual attention concentrates.
+Useful for identifying: which copy elements are read carefully, which headlines are skipped, and where visual attention concentrates on desktop.

 What Heatmaps Reveal That Analytics Cannot